 We next examine whether innovations in financial markets have a stronger impact on the durable goods sector than the nondurables sector.
 Purchases of durable goods by firms and households are often financed by borrowing.
 Thus, a financial shock would be expected to have a greater effect on the durables sector, consistent with the investment-channel highlighted in the agency costs literature.

-Figure 7 plots the results from the VARs on the durable goods sector.
-Panels A, B, and C present the cumulative impulse response function over 24 months obtained using stock prices, credit spreads, and securities issuance as the financial market variable, respectively.
-The sample period extends from January 1923 to June 1939.
+Figure 5 plots the results from the VARs on the durable goods sector.
+Panels A, B, and C present the cumulative impulse response functions over 24 months obtained using stock prices, credit spreads, and securities issuance as the financial